Girlguiding: Administrative structure in the UK

-Countries and Regions are split into Counties.
-These in turn are split into Divisions.
-Divisions are split into Districts.
-In some areas with few members, County, Division or District level may be omitted because effective communication occurs without it.
-Each area is led by a Commissioner.
+Countries and regions are divided into counties, which are divided into divisions which are divided into Districts.
+In some areas with few participants, county, division or district level may be omitted because effective communication occurs without it.
+Each area is led by a commissioner.

-Girlguiding outside the United Kingdom
+Operations outside the United Kingdom

-Girlguiding is also active outside the United Kingdom.
-In nine British overseas territories, there are branch associations with slightly different Guiding programmes adapted to the local conditions.
-Most of the branch associations use different uniforms or lighter textiles.
+The organisation operates outside the United Kingdom with branches in nine British overseas territories, using programmes adapted to the local conditions.
+Since 2024, its overseas branches have been administered through its North West England region.
+Most of its branches use different uniforms or lighter textiles.